elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 * Attackers may try to start a process with an arbitrary parent process set.
 Capturing the PPID value helps identify if an attacker is attempting privilege escalation through PPID spoofing.
 * Collecting PPID as a possible data point to help with the observability of a system.

 Users will still be able to capture the PPID in the `process.parent.pid` field.
-Having the one single field available should help improve the experience for anyone trying to capture and query PPIDs from their events.
+Having the single field available should help improve the experience for anyone trying to capture and query PPIDs from their events.

 ## Source data